Emblaze/Google-IT-Automation-with-Python-Professional-Certificate/Google IT Automation with Python.md

 - The main reason is that the original code could have changed.
 In our example, it's possible that the code our colleague was using to prepare the fix wasn't the latest version.
 By using a diff instead of the whole file, we can clearly see what they changed, no matter which version they were using.
 The **patch** command can detect that there were changes made to the file and will do its best to apply the diff anyways.
 It won't always succeed but in many cases it will.

 - Another reason is structure.
 In this case we're patching a single small file.
 But sometimes, you might be modifying a bunch of large files inside of a huge project.
 Say you are changing four files in a project tree that contain 100 different files, arranged in different directories according to what they do.
 If you were to send the whole files, you'd need to specify where those files were supposed to be placed.
 As we called out,_** we can diff whole directory structures and in that case the diff file can specify where each change file should be without us having to do any manual juggling**_.
 Cool right?
-Okay, great work.
+Great work.
 We've now seen how to generate diff files and how to apply their contents with the patch command.

 #### Practical Application of diff and patch